webrangesolutions/jovian-archive-nodejs/README.md

 ---

-**Note**: This service is designed to work with the Jovian Archive website.
+**Note**: This service is designed to work with the Maia Mechanics API for Human Design chart generation.
 Please ensure you comply with their terms of service and use the service responsibly.